Unreconstructed: The Rise of Rifle Clubs—White and Black—during Racial Violence in the Nineteenth and Twentieth Centuries

 And here let me add that if the North will just give us the same government they desire to live under themselves, none but stock brokers, lobbyists and such cattle will ever think of asking for any more taxes to be laid to pay war claims, which, like our braves, are only resurrected for political effect, and not that the Republicans seriously think that we expect a dollar.
 I was a rebel soldier for four years, and I thought my cause was just.
 But “let bygones be bygones.”
 I am sick of war.
 All we people of the South want is a Government which we can live under at peace with our neighbor, be he white or black, blue or gray.

-For more information on Black Life in America, Series 1 and 2, please contact Readex.
+Visit Black Life in America, Series 1 and 2 for more information.